SamGartrell/flask-postgis-ESRI/README.md

-# Backend with Python, Flask, and Postgis for ArcGIS Rest Data
+# Backend with Python, Flask, and Postgis for ArcGIS REST Data
 Architectural overview and instructions for local development

 ## Basic Design